mengbinhao/jack-note/docs/english/NPR.md

   > I says I'm having none of it
   > he want to take away what little the working class has
-  > the theory's been proven true beyound all doubt
+  > the theory's been proven true beyond all doubt
   > the quest for knowledge and understanding never gets dull

 - 2019.12.13